alanng10/Step/Docue/a.md

 Step is highest level stepping.

-Step can be used on anything requires workload.
+Step can be used on anything that requires workload.
 If it does not require any workload, Step is not needed.

 Step is process over time.